Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 context of this study&#x2014;varies widely across municipalities in New Brunswick.
 We herein aim to regress regression municipal tax rates on the costs of several different public goods.
-We place particular emphasis on the significant variation in per capita cost of municipal bills under the Provincial Police Service Agreement (PPSA)&#x2014;a contract between the Government of New Brunswick (GNB) and the Royal Canadian Mounted Police (RCMP) to provide smaller municipalities with policing services.
+We place particular emphasis on the significant variation in per capita cost of municipal bills under the PPSA&#x2014;a contract between the Government of New Brunswick [GNB] and the RCMP to provide smaller municipalities with policing services.
 As the RCMP provides the province with a single combined bill, the GNB charges different municipalities based on population, safety levels, and other factors, with this formula acting as an exogenous factor in the cost of policing services.

 On the other hand, it is common for larger municipalities have their own direct contracts with the RCMP, further obscuring the relationship between municipal